 This is especially important if children and/or older people will be using this bathroom, as you don’t want any fall accidents!
 Similarly, if you are planning to install tile in your shower, it should also be slip resistant.

 Here are a couple of options to consider:

-Moreover, high gloss products tends to be more slippery than matte ones.
+Moreover, high gloss tile tends to be more slippery than matte one.
 Similarly, out of different stone options, marble and granite are more slippery, because they are highly polished.

 |Ceramic Tile||14 x 14 – 24 x 24||straight||$3.80 – $4.00 / Sq.
 Ft.|

 |8 x 8 – 13 3/4 x 13 3/4||straight||$4.40 – $4.90 / Sq.
 Ft.|

 |diagonal||$4.90 – $5.20 / Sq.
 Ft.|

 |6 x 6 – 7 3/4 – 7 3/4||straight||$5.20 – $5.70 / Sq.
 Ft.|

 |2 x 2 – 5 3/4 x 5 3/4||straight||$6.20 + / Sq.
 Ft.|